AIcodeAcademy/lab_vs-code-copilot_csharp-ask-bot/README.md

 ## AskBot CLI

 A CLI educational tool that queries public APIs to provide basic information from the user's IP and associated services:
-- location, weather, currency, time, and sun.
+- location, weather, currency, and sun.

 > [Ver PRD del proyecto AskBot](docs/ask-bot.PRD.md)